-If you have defined a workpiece surface in Z not equal to 0, then this value is effective in addition to the workpiece surface Q203 that you defined in the machining cycle.
+If you have defined a Workpiece surface in Z not equal to 0, then this value is effective in addition to the workpiece surface Q203 that you defined in the machining cycle.

-- ▶ Bolt-hole circle center X (absolute): Coordinate of the circle center in the X axis - ▶ Bolt-hole circle center Y (absolute): Coordinate of the circle center in the Y axis - ▶ Bolt-hole circle diameter: Diameter of the bolt-hole circle - ▶ Starting angle: Polar angle of the first machining position.
-Reference axis: Major axis of the active machining plane (e.g. X for tool axis Z).
-You can enter a positive or negative value - ▶ Stepping angle/end angle: Incremental polar angle between two machining positions.
-You can enter a positive or negative value As an alternative you can enter the end angle (switch via soft key). - ▶ Number of repetitions: Total number of machining positions on the circle - ► Coordinate of workpiece surface (absolute): Enter Z coordinate at which machining is to begin
+- Bolt-hole circle center X (absolute): Coordinate of the circle center in the X axis. - Bolt-hole circle center Y (absolute): Coordinate of the circle center in the Y axis. - ▶ Bolt-hole circle diameter: Diameter of the bolthole circle - ▶ Starting angle: Polar angle of the first machining position.
+Reference axis: Reference axis of the active machining plane (e.g. X for tool axis Z).
+You can enter a positive or negative value - Stepping angle/Stopping angle: Incremental polar angle between two machining positions.
+You can enter a positive or negative value.
+As an alternative you can enter the end angle (switch via soft key). - Number of operations: Total number of machining positions on the circle - Coordinate of workpiece surface (absolute): Enter Z coordinate at which machining is to begin